Mississippi tornadoes kill 23, injure dozens overnight

 Rolling Fork and the surrounding area has wide expanses of cotton, corn and soybean fields and catfish farming ponds.
 More than a half-dozen shelters were opened in the state by emergency officials.

-Mississippi Gov. Tate Reeves said in a Twitter post Friday night that search and rescue teams were active and that officials were sending more ambulances and emergency assets to those affected.

-“Many in the MS Delta need your prayer and God’s protection tonight,” the post said.
-“Watch weather reports and stay cautious through the night, Mississippi!”

-This was a supercell, the nasty type of storms that brew the deadliest tornado and most damaging hail in the United States, said University of Northern Illinois University meteorology professor Walker Ashley.
-What’s more this a night-time wet one which is “the worst kind,” he said.
+This was a supercell, the nasty type of storm that brews the deadliest tornado and most damaging hail in the United States, said Northern Illinois University meteorology professor Walker Ashley.
+What’s more, this one happened at nighttime, which is “the worst kind,” he said.

 Meteorologists saw a big tornado risk coming for the general region, not the specific area, as much as a week in advance, said Ashley, who was discussing it with his colleagues as early as March 17.
 The National Weather Service’s Storm Prediction Center put out a long-range alert for the area on March 19, he said.